a11ywatch/a11ywatch/README.md

 <div align="center">
   <h1>A11yWatch</h1>
   <p>
-    <strong>A11yWatch is a powerful web accessibility platform made using Rust and JavaScript</strong>
+    <strong>A11yWatch is a open source web accessibility platform for staying inclusive</strong>
   </p>
   <p>